-In the 1950's while Rev. Lynwood Jordan was pastor, this building was remodeled.
-Two Sunday School classrooms were added I the 1970's and a social hall and kitchen in the 1980's.
+In the 1950s, while Rev. Lynwood Jordan was the pastor, this building was remodeled.
+Two Sunday school classrooms were added in the 1970s and a social hall and kitchen in the 1980s.

-The second parsonage, built in 1913, became Sunday School space when a new parsonage was purchased in 1957.
-The Rev. Arthur J. Moore lived here for several years while serving as the Conference evangelist.
-A screened recreation pavilion was built by the Methodist Men's Club and a new education building and fellowship hall was built in the 1960's.
+The second parsonage, built in 1913, became a Sunday school space when a new parsonage was purchased in 1957.
+The Rev. Arthur J. Moore lived here for several years while serving as the Conference Evangelist.
+A screened recreation pavilion was built by the Methodist Men's Club and a new education building and fellowship hall was built in the 1960s.
 The pastor of the Blackshear Circuit in the early years began services for many of the neighboring towns, such as Waycross in 1873.
 It was a station church in 1919 with Rev. J.R.
 Webb, Sr., as pastor.
-In 1912, the Conference bought Presbyterian Insitute for a conference high school and college, renaming it Pierce Institute.
+In 1912, the Conference bought the Presbyterian Institute for a conference high school and college, renaming it Pierce Institute.

 Blackshear FUMC has been involved with the community from the beginning.
-Many well-attended Sunday school classes were started in neighboring towns and missions were emphasized with the Women's Missionary Society, Juvenile Missionary Society and a Home Mission Society.
+Many well-attended Sunday school classes were started in neighboring towns and missions were emphasized with the Woman's Missionary Society, Juvenile Missionary Society, and a Home Mission Society.

-In the 1970's, the women’s groups formed the UMW; a new organ was purchased; an illustrated church directory was published and a new building committee was formed for a new Sunday school building.
-The first building in this expansion was finished in 1975 and held the nursery, kindergarten, elementary classrooms, restrooms and storage closets.
-The second building was finished in October, 1979, and contained the pastor's office, secretary's office, adult classrooms, restrooms and storage closets.
-The last building for these plans, containing a large social hall, dressing rooms, storage areas, large kitchen, pantry and restrooms, was opened in June, 1985.
+In the 1970s, the women’s groups formed the UMW, a new organ was purchased, an illustrated church directory was published, and a new building committee was formed for a new Sunday school building.
+The first building in this expansion was finished in 1975 and held the nursery, kindergarten, elementary classrooms, restrooms, and storage closets.
+The second building was finished in October 1979 and contained the pastor's office, secretary's office, adult classrooms, restrooms and storage closets